 1. Move Your Body Every Day

-What most individuals do not know is that the brain benefits from exercise during workouts.
 Physical activity enhances the user’s circulation, ensuring that more oxygen and nutrients reach the brain.
-This increases memory and also makes it easier to think.
+Regular exercise increases memory and also makes it easier to think, showing how movement supports brain health.

 2. Get Good Sleep Every Night